 For the diamond pushup, begin by getting into a pushup position with the hands placed close together to form a diamond.

 From here, lower the body down toward the ground and press back up.
-This exercise will target both the triceps and the chest, as it is a great combination of both a pushup and tricep extension, but it is not the same as a bench press.
+This exercise will target both the triceps and the chest, as it is a great combination of both a pushup and triceps extension, but it is not the same as a bench press.

-But, because of where the hands are placed, the triceps take on a significant amount of the weight throughout the movement; most people who perform the diamond pushup notice that they can feel their tricep contracting significantly ‘harder’ than in the traditional pushup.
+But, because of where the hands are placed, the triceps take on a significant amount of the weight throughout the movement; most people who perform the diamond pushup notice that they can feel their triceps contracting significantly ‘harder’ than in the traditional pushup.

-Make sure to keep in mind the earlier form information mentioned about the pike pushup – bending the elbows and ‘floating’ the chest forward, rather than flaring the elbows out, will keep the shoulder in a much safer position and offer a better overall contraction for the long head of the tricep.
+Make sure to keep in mind the earlier form information mentioned about the pike pushup – bending the elbows and ‘floating’ the chest forward, rather than flaring the elbows out, will keep the shoulder in a much safer position and offer a better overall contraction for the long head of the triceps.

 Now, ensuring that the wrist is straight and aligned with the forearm, cue the movement by pulling the weight up, imagining the shoulder rotating is causing the dumbbell to be raised.

-In conclusion, skull crushers and diamond pushups are great movements to target the long head of the tricep, similar to what is contracted during the wall walk, and the dumbbell external rotation is great for developing better strength and mobility in the rotator cuff.
+In conclusion, skull crushers and diamond pushups are great movements to target the long head of the triceps, similar to what is contracted during the wall walk, and the dumbbell external rotation is great for developing better strength and mobility in the rotator cuff.

 Without strengthening these two separate areas, developing a similar strength profile to that achieved from the wall walk would be difficult.